Der Spiegel: 2018 fabrication scandal

-On 19 December 2018, Der Spiegel made public that reporter Claas Relotius had admitted that he had "falsified his articles on a grand scale", inventing facts, persons, and quotations in at least 14 of his stories.
+On 19 December 2018, Der Spiegel made public that reporter Claas Relotius had admitted that he had "falsified his articles on a grand scale," inventing facts, persons, and quotations in at least 14 of his stories.
 The magazine uncovered the fraud after a co-author of one of Relotius's stories, Juan Moreno, became suspicious of the veracity of Relotius's contributions and gathered evidence against him.
 Relotius resigned, telling the magazine that he was "sick" and needed to get help.
 Der Spiegel left his articles accessible, but with a notice referring to the magazine's ongoing investigation into the fabrications.

-The Wall Street Journal cited a former Der Spiegel journalist who said "some of the articles at issue appeared to confirm certain German stereotypes about Trump voters, asking "was this possible because of ideological bias?"
-An apology ensued from Der Spiegel for looking for a cliché of a Trump-voting town, and not finding it.
-Mathias Bröckers, former Die Tageszeitung editor, wrote: "the imaginative author simply delivered what his superiors demanded and fit into their spin".
+The Wall Street Journal cited a former Der Spiegel journalist who said that "some of the articles at issue appeared to confirm certain German stereotypes about Trump voters, asking, "was this possible because of ideological bias?"
+An apology ensued from Der Spiegel for looking for a cliché of a Trump-voting town and not finding it.
+Former Die Tageszeitung editor Mathias Bröckers wrote: "the imaginative author simply delivered what his superiors demanded and fit into their spin".
 American journalist James Kirchick claimed in The Atlantic that "Der Spiegel has long peddled crude and sensational anti-Americanism."
-The US Ambassador to Germany Richard Grenell also wrote a letter to the magazine's editors, saying that Claas Relotius's journalism showed an anti-American bias.
-He also expressed shock at how Der Spiegel allowed "anti-American coverage."
+Richard Grenell, the US Ambassador to Germany, also wrote a letter to the magazine's editors, saying that Relotius's journalism showed an anti-American bias.
+He also expressed shock at how Der Spiegel allowed "anti-American coverage".